rsz_secure_access_service_edge1

 The throughput is primarily determined by latency and packet loss, not bandwidth.
 Therefore, for an optimal experience for global applications, we must explore ways to manage the latency and packet loss end-to-end for last-mile and middle-mile segments.
 Most SD-WAN vendors don’t control these segments, affecting application performance and service agility.

-Consequently, there will be constant tweaking at the remote ends to attain the best performance for your application.
+Consequently, constant tweaking at the remote ends will be required to attain the best performance for your application.
 With SD-WAN, we can bundle transports and perform link bonding to solve the last mile.
 However, this does not create any benefits for the middle mile bandwidth.
+MPLS will help you overcome the middle-mile problems, but you will likely pay a high price.

 The SASE cloud already has an optimized converged network and security platforms.
 Therefore, sites need to connect to the nearest SASE PoP.
 This way, the sites are placed on the global private backbone to take advantage of global route optimization, dynamic path selection, traffic optimization, and end-to-end encryption.
 The traffic can also be routed over MPLS, directly between sites (not through the SASE PoP), and from IPsec tunnels to third-party devices.
 The SASE architecture optimizes the last and middle-mile traffic flows.

-The SASE global backbone has several techniques that improve the network performance, resulting in predictable, consistent latency and packet loss.
+The SASE global backbone uses several techniques to improve network performance, resulting in predictable, consistent latency and packet loss.
 The SASE cloud has complete control of each PoP and can employ optimizations.
 It uses proprietary routing algorithms that factor in latency, packet loss, and jitter.
+These routing algorithms favor performance over cost and select the optimal route for every network packet.
+This is compared to Internet routing, where metrics don’t consider what is best for the application or the type.

 SASE Definition with Challenge 4: Cloud Agility

-The SASE PoPs are collocated in the data centers, directly connected to the IXP of the leading IaaS providers, such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.
+The SASE PoPs are collocated in the data centers and directly connected to the IXP of the leading IaaS providers, such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.
 In addition, cloud applications are optimized through SASE’s ability to define the egress points.

 This helps exit the cloud application traffic at the points closest to the customer’s application instance.
 The optimal global routing algorithms can determine the best path from anywhere to the customer’s cloud application instance.
 This provides optimal performance to the cloud applications regardless of the user’s location.

 So, when we talk about performance to the cloud with SASE, the latency to the cloud is comparable to the optimized access provided by the cloud providers, such as AWS Direct Connect or Azure Express Route.
 So, authentically, SASE provides out-of-the-box cloud performance.